Jaime-alv/supermind/README.md

 ## Options menu

-In the Options menu, you can get information about the script itself, your statistics, the game rules or the game's settings.
+In the Options menu, you can get information about the script itself, your statistics, or load a different profile.

+## Help menu
+In here you can find the game rules or the game's settings.